 Is white dove a warm white?

-Next to other popular white paint colors, White Dove has a slight yellow tint to it, however, when by itself, you only notice a soft white, free of all yellow undertones.
+Next to other popular shades of white paint, White Dove has a slight yellow tint to it, however, when by itself, you only notice a soft white, free of all yellow undertones.

 Is white dove a good wall color?